AndreiChertkov/teneva_bm/workflow.md

     - We should necessarily rewrite the method `_f` and / or `_f_batch` of the parent class (calculating a benchmark value for a given multidimensional index or point)
     - We should necessarily rewrite the property `is_func` or `is_tens` (flag indicating whether the benchmark is a continuous or discrete function)
     - If the objective function has constraint, we should specify the function `_c` and / or `_c_batch`, also we should specify the value `True` for property `with_constr`
-    - Method `_cores` can be specified to generate an exact TT-representation of the benchmark, in which case variable `with_cores` should be set to `True`
+    - Method `_cores` can be specified to generate an exact TT-representation of the benchmark, in which case the property `with_cores` should be set to `True`

 3. Run the demo example for the new benchmark (note that we should reinstall our library from the source to try the new benchmark):
     ```bash